 - Lifting of a load with a co-worker and the co-worker drops the load leaving the full burden of the lift on the injuries employee

-In order to process with a Manual Handling claim for an injury at work, the injury you have suffered must have been avoidable had your employer, or person responsible for workplace healthy and safety, fulfilled their duty of care and provide a safe working environment, in this case, had they provided you with adequate manual handling training.
+In order to start the claiming compensation process with a Manual Handling injury at work claim, the injury you have suffered must have been avoidable had your employer, or person responsible for workplace healthy and safety, fulfilled their duty of care and provide a safe working environment, in this case, had they provided you with adequate manual handling training.

-When making a manual handling claim for compensation you must:
+When making a manual handling claim you must:

 2. Obtain medical records from the doctor that treated your injuries